Discretization of the Ergodic Functional Central Limit Theorem: Application - The Talay second weak order scheme

 We have just proved that we have the recursive control $\mathcal{RC}_{Q,V}(\psi , \phi, \alpha, \beta)$ holds for $\psi=I_d$ (with $\alpha$ replaced by $\tilde{\alpha} >0$), and since $V$ takes positive values, we obtain

 which completes the proof of (\ref{eq:recursive_control_Talayt_fonction_pol}).
-The proof of (\ref{eq:mom_pol_Talay}) is an immediate application of Lemma \ref{lemme:mom_psi_V} as soon as we notice that the increments of the Talay scheme have finite polynomial moments which implies (\ref{eq:mom_psi_V}).
+The proof of (\ref{eq:mom_pol_Talay}) is an immediate application of Lemma \ref{lemme:mom_psi_V} as soon as we notice that the increments of the Talay's scheme have finite polynomial moments which implies (\ref{eq:mom_psi_V}).

 \end{proof}